microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

         public bool IncludePassword { get; set; }

         /// <summary>
-        /// Indicates whether the application name should be return in the connection string
+        /// Indicates whether the application name should be return in the connection string.
+Default is false.
         /// </summary>
         public bool?
 IncludeApplicationName { get; set;}
     }